 I was admitted 24 hours before the surgery was to be performed, this was mainly to provide peri-operative octreotide infusion to derisk the possibility of ‘hormonal crisis’ which is a well know risk with symptomatic NET patients with carcinoid syndrome (and certain other types).
 In fact the octreotide drip was retained for a couple of days after the surgery before giving me daily shots until discharge.

 The surgery, which lasted 9 hours, was really in two parts, firstly to get rid of my primary in the small intestine plus any accessible locoregional stuff.
 Basically the surgeon removed 3 feet of my small intestine, carried out a right hemicolectomy, and also removed ‘oodles’ of lymph nodes in the mesenteric region, with careful blood vessel reconstruction required.
 The second part comprised a careful removal of retroperitoneal fibrosis which was threatening major vessels.
-This is an issue which has returned in 2018 and you can find an update by clicking here.
+This is an issue which reared its ugly head again in 2018 – you can find an update by clicking here.

 Spookily, I woke up from the anaesthesia just after midnight on 10th November, I woke up on NET Cancer Day.